Water Permit Renewal for Camelot Golf Club - Cumberland, Ottawa

 Official title: Camelot Golf & Country Club - Permit to take water

-A golf course near Ottawa wants to renew its water permit and significantly increase how much water it can pump from one of its wells.
-The Maintenance Well would go from about 2,700 litres per day to over 33,000 litres—a 12-fold increase.
-They also draw millions of litres from the Ottawa River and on-site ponds for irrigation.
+A golf course near Ottawa wants to renew its water permit and increase how much it can pump from one of its wells.
+The Maintenance Well would go from about 2,700 litres per day to over 33,000 litres.
+This is a Category 3 permit—the highest risk level for potential environmental impact.

 Why This Matters

 Live near Cumberland or rely on a private well in the area?
 This permit could affect local groundwater levels.
-The golf course is classified as Category 3—the highest risk level for environmental impact.
-That means regulators think this water taking has real potential to affect nearby water sources.
+The golf course wants to pump 12 times more water from one well than before.
+Category 3 means regulators see the highest risk of environmental impact.

 What Could Change